G. Robert Blakey: Whistleblowing and Bar Discipline

-In Fall 2007 Professor Blakey contacted New York Times reporter David Cay Johnston regarding allegations of fraud involving General Electric made by a former student, Adriana Koeck.
+In fall 2007, Blakey contacted New York Times reporter David Cay Johnston regarding allegations of fraud involving General Electric made by a former student, Adriana Koeck.
 While the Times declined to publish Johnston's article, he received permission from the Times to publish elsewhere, and the story was published on June 30, 2008, in Tax Notes International.
 The article outlined allegations against the company's Lighting subsidiary in Brazil of tax fraud through Value-Added Tax (VAT) evasion of potentially up to $19 million.
 Johnston references opinion letters from Brazilian lawyers commissioned by GE, who warned the company of "criminal tax implication" and potential charges of tax evasion, labor tax fraud, and collusion among other crimes.
 Additionally, the article highlights the existence of previous whistleblowers who expressed fear for their safety and that of their families against violent retaliation in related tax matters regarding GE's Brazil operations.
 Johnston's allegations led to General Electric being listed in Multinational Monitor's 10 Worst Corporations list for 2008.

-In October 2015, professor emeritus Blakey was issued an Informal Admonition, the lowest form of discipline possible, by the D.C.
+In October 2015, Blakey was issued an Informal Admonition, the lowest form of discipline possible, by the D.C.
 Office of Bar Counsel as a result of charges made against him for disclosing confidential documents of the General Electric company to Johnston.
-In addition to Johnston, these documents were shared by professor Blakey and Koeck with the United States Department of Justice, federal prosecutors in Brazil, the United States Securities and Exchange Commission.
+In addition to Johnston, these documents were shared by Blakey and Koeck with the United States Department of Justice, federal prosecutors in Brazil, the United States Securities and Exchange Commission.
 Blakey told the Bar Counsel office that he believed that the documents could be disclosed because they were covered by a crime/fraud exception to rules forbidding lawyers from disclosing clients' confidential information.
 Whistleblower lawyers have drawn parallels between this case and that of Thomas Tamm, a former attorney for the Department of Justice who was charged with calling a reporter from a pay phone to publicize the federal government's program of illegal wiretapping.

 The repercussions of the actions of Blakey extend far beyond the initial disclosure.
 Blakey's work influenced Brazilian Act 12.850 which empowered Brazilian law enforcement to investigate criminal organizations in the country.
 In his 2018 Notre Dame commencement address, Brazilian Judge Sérgio Moro accentuated the global resonance of Blakey's contributions, highlighting Blakey's influence in prosecuting organized crime and corruption, and shaping Moro's own efforts in leading Operation Car Wash in 2015.
 Blakey's influence on Brazilian anti-corruption efforts through his RICO legislation have resulted in the implication of former Presidents, cabinet officials, and dozens of members of congress.

+Later life and death

+Blakey retired in 2012.
+He died at the home of his son in Oak Park, Illinois, where he had resided for several years, on May 1, 2026, at the age of 90.